jlouis/combinatorrent/README.md

      quite a lot.

    - ["Concurrent Programming in ML" - John.
 H. Reppy](http://www.amazon.com/Concurrent-Programming-ML-John-Reppy/dp/0521480892)
-     This book describes the CML system which HaskellTorrent uses.
+     This book describes the CML system which Combinatorrent use.
 The basic idea of CML is that of higher order events.
 That is, events which can be abstractly manipulated before being synchronized on.
 For instance, CML events are a Functor instance, though the code currently does not